Anant123321/Practise-In-C/README.md

 # Practise-In-C
-Practise Questions in C
-Data Structre And Algorithm Problems in C.
+Data Structure And Algorithm Problems in C.